 My previous post from a couple of years ago contains many suggestions on how to drink water with lemon safely, preventing a loss of enamel.

-Rebuilding tooth enamel is a process in which success is measured by having stronger, less sensitive teeth.
+Rebuilding tooth enamel is a process in which success is measured by having stronger, less sensitive, healthier teeth.
 It takes knowledge, time, and commitment.
 While I was working on this, I also wanted to improve my gum health.

 To accomplish these goals, I took an approach that included changing my diet and supplements and refining my dental hygiene practices, including making a remineralizing toothpaste at home.